Mikhail Gorbachev Pizza Hut commercial

 Mikhail Gorbachev, the last leader of the Soviet Union, was featured in a 1998 television advertisement for Pizza Hut.
 It was filmed in November 1997 on Red Square and in a Pizza Hut restaurant elsewhere in Moscow.
 It was aired internationally in January 1998, but not in Russia.

 In the commercial, a family inside the Pizza Hut restaurant discusses Gorbachev's political legacy.
-The younger man and the older man disagree, until the older lady says that Gorbachev gave them Pizza Hut.
-Gorbachev used the money he earned to finance projects by his foundation.
+The younger man and the older man loudly argue, until the older lady says that Gorbachev gave them Pizza Hut.
 The commercial has been described as illustrative of the victory of capitalism inside the former Soviet Union.

 Synopsis

-The commercial starts with an aerial view of the Cathedral of Christ the Saviour and Manezhnaya Square from the viewpoint of the Four Seasons Hotel Moscow after a recent snowfall.
-Then Gorbachev is walking through the snow with an umbrella, together with his granddaughter Anastasia Virganskaya while Saint Basil's Cathedral is visible in the background.
+The commercial starts with an aerial view of the Cathedral of Christ the Saviour and Manezhnaya Square after a recent snowfall.
+Gorbachev walks through the snow with an umbrella, together with his granddaughter Anastasia Virganskaya while Saint Basil's Cathedral is visible in the background.
 They enter the Pizza Hut restaurant at Red Square and take a seat at a table in the corner.

 A conversation begins among a family at a different table.
 They speak the Russian language, but English subtitles are provided.
 The father, played by Richard Marner, notices Gorbachev and complains, "Because of him we have economic confusion."
 The son argues, "Because of him, we have opportunity."
 The conversation continues: "Because of him, we have political instability."—"Because of him, we have freedom."—"Complete chaos."—"Hope!".
-The mother cuts in, saying, "Because of him we have many things, like Pizza Hut."
+The elderly mother cuts in, saying, "Because of him we have many things, like Pizza Hut."
 Suddenly, everyone in the restaurant agrees.
 They stand up and chant, saying "Hail to Gorbachev!", and Gorbachev is shown smiling.

 The voiceover says: "Sometimes, nothing brings people together better than a nice hot pizza from Pizza Hut."
 The chorus of acclamations is heard even more loudly, as if resonating throughout Moscow.
 At the end, the slogan "Good friends.
 Great pizza." is shown.
 A different version was made that included the slogan "Have you been to the edge?".